-You have to love what you do, and let that love show, to be effective as a fundraiser – and be welcome at neighborhood picnics.
+But you also have to let that love show — both to be effective as a fundraiser, and to be welcome at neighborhood picnics.
 And why not?
 How can you not love fundraising?
 The organization you work for brings good into the world every day, and you are an integral part of that transformation.
-You’ve got the right to be sincerely proud of being a fundraiser; to be enthusiastic and, okay, even a little corny about it (besides, a sense of humor is an essential people — and marketing — skill).
+You’ve got the right to be sincerely proud of being a fundraiser; to be enthusiastic about fundraising; and, okay, to even be a little corny about it (besides, a sense of humor is an essential people — and marketing — skill).
 Do not be afraid to show your fundraising enthusiasm!

 So how do you know what other people see when they meet you?
-To find out what kind of image you’re projecting, try an experiment at the next function you attend.
+To find out what kind of image you’re projecting, try this experiment at the next function you attend.
 With half a dozen people gathered around, introduce yourself and in 10 words or less tell them what you do.
 Now – does the group immediately race to the bar?
 Or do they gather a little closer as someone asks:

 “Really?
 Tell me more.”